The water pump on your RV can become a forgettable appliance, as long as it works. When it doesn’t.

 It weighs five pounds and requires a standard 12-volt RV DC power supply.
 This pump can also self-prime to push water up to six vertical feet in your rig.

-6: Remco ARV Aquajet RV Series Water Pump
+6: Best Variable Speed: Remco ARV Aquajet RV Series Water Pump

-If you want a quietest RV water pump that adjusts to how you use water in your RV, you need to check out the features of the Remco 55AQUAJET pump.
+If you want the quietest RV water pump that adjusts to how you use water in your RV, you need to check out the features of the Remco 55AQUAJET pump.

-The Remco 55AQUAJET is a variable speed water pump which makes for quieter operation , which means the pump will actually adjust its speed as you open or close the faucets throughout your RV.
+The Remco 55AQUAJET is a variable speed RV water pump that makes for quieter operation, which means the pump will actually adjust its speed as you open or close the faucets throughout your RV.

 For RV owners that are tired of washing their dishes with low water pressure, this pump provides a super high flow rate of more than five gallons per minute.

-It’s also been outfit with a soft start feature that functions to eliminate annoying rapid cycling when you don’t necessarily have any faucets open.
+It’s also been outfitted with a soft start feature that functions to eliminate annoying rapid cycling when you don’t necessarily have any faucets open.

 I really like this pump because it will make your RV feel just like home.
 You won’t have to deal with water pressure dropping when you open multiple faucets and flush the toilet at the same time.